-Generally, it is advised to provide help for your container with or .
+Generally, it is advised to provide help for your container with %help or %apphelp.
 If you find it easier, you can also provide help by way of a runscript that tells your user how to use the container, and gives access to the important executables.
 Regardless of your strategy. a reproducible container is one that tells the user how to interact with it.

-16.7 shell
+16.10.7 shell

-The Singularity sub-command will automatically spawn an interactive shell within a container.
-As of v2.3 the default that is spawned via the shell command is if it exists otherwise is called.
+The shell Singularity sub-command will automatically spawn an interactive shell within a container.
+As of v2.3 the default that is spawned via the shell command is /bin/bash if it exists otherwise /bin/sh is called.